-A Positron emission tomography (PET) scan is noninvasive and painless.
-Along with providing better imaging data, it increases your comfort and convenience by reducing the number of scanning sessions you must undergo.
+A Positron emission tomography scan, also known as a pet scan, is noninvasive and painless.
+Along with providing better imaging data, PET scans increase your comfort and convenience by reducing the number of scanning sessions you must undergo.

 PET scans are used by doctors in the fields of oncology, cardiology, neurology and psychiatry to show various disease states, including:

 - helping your oncologist tell if a tumor is cancerous

 - enabling your cardiologist to screen for heart disease and evaluate damage from heart attacks

 - detecting the early signs of neurological diseases

 Source: Allina Health Medical Imaging